Hades II: Development

 Hades, which was released in early access in 2018 and had its full release in 2020, was Supergiant's most successful game by that point, but lead writer Greg Kasavin said the team was undecided as to if the game would receive a sequel.
-Typical of Supergiant's process, after completing a game, the team determines what potential next project excited the team the most, and it was realized that many on the team felt there were still more stories and mythological characters they could explore that were not included in Hades, which made a sequel the preferred option.
+In alignment with Supergiant's development process, after completing a game, the team determines what potential next project excited them the most; it was realized that many on the team felt there were still more stories and mythological characters they could explore that were not included in Hades, which made a sequel the preferred option.
 However, as this would also be the studio's first sequel, they were aware they wanted to expand on Hades in meaningful ways without losing the core of the original game.
 Studio head Amir Rao cited examples of Portal 2 and Diablo II as successful sequels they wanted to follow.
 Work on the sequel began near the start of 2021.

 Kasavin said that they knew early on that they did not want to return to Zagreus as the main character.
-He began researching more into Greek mythology, coming across the Orphic Hymns, one which described Melinoë as the daughter of Hades and Persephone but otherwise little else written about her.
-Besides the family connection to Zagreus, Supergiant had not mentioned her at all within Hades, allowing them to write a fresh story.
+He began researching more into Greek mythology, coming across the Orphic Hymns, one which described Melinoë as the daughter of Hades and Persephone but otherwise had little else written about her.
+Besides the familial connection to Zagreus, Supergiant had not mentioned her at all within Hades, allowing them to write a fresh story.
 Melinoë was also tied to the occult side of Greek mythology, allowing them to introduce magic as a gameplay mechanic as well as the figure of Hecate, Melinoë's mentor.

 Jen Zee remained as art director for Hades II, following her work on Hades.
 Among the voice cast includes Asa Butterfield as Icarus and Amelia Tyler as Hecate.
 Logan Cunningham, a staple of Supergiant's games, returned to voice Hades as well as Chronos and several other mythological figures.

 Hades II was revealed during The Game Awards 2022 on December 8, 2022.
 A technical test began in April 2024 before its release to early access on May 5, 2024.
 Like its predecessor, Hades II features music by Darren Korb.
 The soundtrack was made available via Supergiant's YouTube account and their Steam page the same day as the early access launch.